rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 ## Back to the out-of-tree module

-Having successfully built the whole kernel with Rust support I went back to the `rust-out-of-tree-module` repository and tried to build it:
+Having successfully built the whole kernel with Rust support, I went back to the `rust-out-of-tree-module` repository and tried to build it:

 ```text